College of Law FAQ

 - Jan.
 21: 8 a.m. – 2 p.m.

 If a student cannot make an on-campus testing time, they are free to test with their personal medical provider, clinic, or at the Centra Care medical facility in Tampa.
 Test results can be uploaded to Engage.

 Once a student receives their confirmation email after uploading their results in Engage, they will need visit the office of Student Affairs to receive their green band showing approval to be on campus.
 Green bands should be attached to the student’s ID lanyard.
 The expectation is for anyone on campus to ask for the green band before allowing entry to facilities until the end of January.

 Please contact Centra Care in South Tampa ahead of time to make an appointment.
 Be sure to have your Stetson ID on hand.
 The test will be covered by Stetson.

 How will bar prep programs be accommodating a potentially delayed exam?

-Academic Support and & Bar Prep is still open and ready to help with all your advising needs.
+Academic Support and Bar Prep Services is still open and ready to help with all your advising needs.
 They will accommodate your meeting preference — whether they are phone meetings, email meetings, or video meetings.
 To schedule an appointment, email email@example.com or BarPrep@law.stetson.edu with your available days and times.
-They can also provide the latest information about other bar prep programs.
-The Academic Support & Bar Prep team is fully prepared and equipped to support bar prep services if COVID-19 were to continue.
+They can also provide the latest information about state bar exams and other bar prep needs.
+You can also check out on-demand law student and graduate resources on the ASP and Bar Prep portals.
+The Academic Support and Bar Prep team is fully prepared and equipped to support academic success and bar prep services if COVID-19 were to continue.